England prepare for Ashes 'great escape'

 |Coverage: Ball-by-ball Test Match Special commentary on BBC Sounds, BBC Radio 5 Live and the website and app, where there will be live text commentary and in-play video clips (UK only)

-There is something about England's cricket teams, that they seem to enjoy being in must-win territory.
+There is something about England's cricket teams - they seem to enjoy being in must-win territory.

-Ben Stokes' men lost the first two Tests only to fight back at Headingley, while Australia's women surged ahead in the multi-format series with a 6-0 points lead, leaving England's chances seemingly in tatters.
+Ben Stokes' men lost the first two Tests only to fight back at Headingley, while Australia surged ahead in the women's multi-format series with a 6-0 points lead, leaving England's chances seemingly in tatters.

-But Heather Knight's side has made history since, becoming the first team to complete a series win against Australia since 2017, with T20 wins in front of record crowds at The Oval and Lord's.
+But Heather Knight's side have made history since, becoming the first team to complete a series win against Australia's women since 2017.
+Impressive T20 victories in front of record crowds at the Oval and Lord's delivered that 'series within a series' success.

-The job is not done, though, and the task ahead is far from simple despite their resurgence.
+The job is not done, though, and the task ahead is far from simple despite this resurgence.

-England have got to win all three one-day internationals to regain the Ashes (or two, if one is washed out or tied) against a team that has won 41 of their last 42 games in the format.
+England have got to win all three one-day internationals to regain the Ashes (or two, if one is washed out or tied) against a team who have won 41 of their last 42 games in the format.

 The 50-over leg of the series begins in Bristol on Wednesday.